Graduate Theological Union

 TOEFL or GRE Scores

-International students from a country in which English is not the official language must submit scores from the Test of English as a Foreign Language (TOEFL) from within the past two years.
+International students from a country in which English is not the official language may submit scores from the Test of English as a Foreign Language (TOEFL) from within the past two years.
+Official scores from TOEFL test services must be sent to the Admissions office.

 Applicants must submit official records from each academic institution attended after secondary school.
-Official copies are original documents issued by the institution which bear the actual signature of the registrar and the seal of the issuing institution.
+Official transcripts are sealed, unopened documents issued by the institution which bear the actual signature of the registrar and the seal of the institution.
+Institutions can also send official transcripts directly to the GTU's Director of Admissions, Dr. Andrea Sheaffer: firstname.lastname@example.org.
 Photocopies of the official’s signature, stamp or seal are not acceptable.
+If an applicant is currently enrolled in a program, an in-progress transcript showing work to-date needs to be submitted.

 Submit official academic records in the original language, accompanied by English translations.
 Academic records must show the dates of your enrollment, all subjects or courses, units, credits or hours, and grades in each subject.
 All records must include a complete description of institutional grading scales or other standards of evaluation, and show official evidence of the conferral of degrees.